-A watershed is the total area of land surrounding a body of water (such as a lake, river, or stream)

-that drains water into that body.
+A watershed is the total area of land surrounding a body of water (such as a lake, river, or stream) that drains water into that body.
 Watersheds can be small or large.
 Small watersheds surrounding creeks and streams join to create larger watersheds surrounding major rivers.
-East-central Minnesota is located along a great divide in North American water flow.
-Depending on your land's exact location, your actions can affect the quality of water that will flow either into the Great Lakes and ultimately the Gulf of St. Lawrence by way of the St. Louis and Nemadji rivers, or into the Gulf of Mexico by way of the Mississippi River.
+West-central Minnesota is located along a great divide in North American water flow.
+Depending on your land's exact location, your actions can affect the quality of water that will flow either into Hudson Bay by way of the Red River, or into the Gulf of Mexico by way of the Mississippi River.
 To learn more, visit mndnr.gov/woodlands.